The Hasbroucks of Locust Lawn:

 Locust Lawn, completed in 1814, would be a symbol of the areas rural tradition while simultaneously expressing the social progress of the era; a dichotomy that Josiah seemed to embody as a descendant of one of the original New Paltz patentees, a Revolutionary War veteran, and a U.S. Congressman.
 By 1817, Josiah’s son, Levi Hasbrouck, had assumed responsibility of the farm.
 Upon Josiah’s death in 1821, he inherited the estate and it became the permanent home of Levi, his wife Hylah Bevier, and their children; Sarah Maria, Ann, Josiah, Louisa, and Laura.
 It is this family that made the estate into a prominent home that welcomed many friends and guests throughout the years.
 Ownership of the property passed from Levi to his only surviving son, Josiah Hasbrouck, named after his grandfather.
 After Josiah’s management of the farm and his untimely death in 1884, the house was vacated by the family.

-Using photographs, letters and other archival materials, this exhibit, created from an exhibit entitled A Notion to Sew on display in 2008, will examine a talented and energetic family whose history goes back to the earliest days of settlement in New Paltz and offers viewers a glimpse of the family’s handiwork and their personal possessions: sewing kits and baskets, trinket boxes, puzzles and games, books, clothing and linens – all identified in tidy script or, in the case of the textiles, “marked” in carefully executed cross-stitch.
+Using photographs, letters and other archival materials, this exhibit, created from an exhibit entitled A Notion to Sew on display in 2008, will examine a talented and energetic family whose history goes back to the earliest days of settlement in New Paltz.
+It offers viewers a glimpse of the family’s handiwork and their personal possessions including: sewing kits, artwork, clothing and much more.
 Many items were packed in trunks, tucked away in drawers and nestled into baskets, wrapped in newspapers, pillowcases and old towels.
 These personal and documented possessions belonged to real people who lived locally, and are treasures that tell us the story of a mid-19th century Hudson Valley family.

 Today, the mansion serves as a museum where one can see the original pieces that have remained in place since the house was vacated.
 Some of the artifacts can be matched to those featured in portraits and photographs.
 It is through the display of these possessions, many of which are handmade and initialed, that the museum presents to the public the lives of the Hasbrouck’s of Locust Lawn.